-But can you use Neem oil for rose pests and diseases?
+But can you use Neem oil insecticides for rose pests and diseases?
 Have you wondered how often to spray neem oil on roses for optimal pest control?
 Let’s explore the topic.

-Members of the Rosa genus are some of the most beautiful and highly cultivated garden staples and some of the most demanding.
+Members of the Rosa genus are some of the most beautiful and highly cultivated garden staples.
+They are also some of the most demanding.

-These plants are not only beautiful, but the rose hips and petals are edible and beneficial.
+Rose plants are beautiful, and the rose hips and petals are edible and beneficial.

-But one thing they all have in common besides being attractive to humans is their equal attraction to a wide range of plant pests and diseases.
+One thing all roses have in common besides being attractive to humans.
+They carry equal attraction to a wide range of plant pests and diseases.

-Unfortunately, such remedies also harm beneficial insects, such as pollinators and ladybugs.
+Unfortunately, this natural pesticide can also harm beneficial insects, pollinators, and ladybugs.

 It can also render the rose varieties themselves toxic to humans.

-Neem oil is becoming one of the leading natural treatment methods.
+Neem oil on roses is becoming one of the leading natural treatment methods.
 Other natural solutions include hydrogen peroxide and diatomaceous earth.
 But is Neem safe or effective enough for use on roses?

 Using Neem Oil For Rose Pests?

 Neem oil is not only an effective pest treatment for your roses.
-It also is used against sooty mold.
+It also is used as a fungicide against:

-It leaves no residue, so it’s perfectly safe to use the roses in recipes after treatment.
+It leaves no residue, so using roses in recipes is perfectly safe after treatment.

 What Pests Will Neem Oil Kill?